 Return to the feeder and let dribbles of water fall onto the hay.

 Let it sit for about 15 minutes.The hay will gradually absorb the water and the taste is delicious!

-Hey, just wanted to remind you all that now is the time to begin thinking about where you're going to hang out during the winter rainy (and in some cases, snowy) season!
+Hey, just wanted to remind you that it's never too early or too late to begin thinking about where you're going to hang out during the winter rainy (and in some cases, snowy) season!
 Planning ahead is a real key and many horses just don't do it.
 But with just a little forethought, you can stake your claim now, and when the cold weather comes, you'll already be established

 Here's one of my favorite quotes:

-"Just remember that where-ever you find yourself, there you are!"
+"Just remember that wherever you find yourself, there you are!"